 - Energy: Implementation of the EBPD, CSDDD, and Taxonomy Regulation.
-Our task is to help members comply with these bills. - Financing: To comply with EPBD, the retail real estate sector needs to be highlighted in terms of financing.
-Our task is to determine these needs and share them with the Commission. - Digital: Push for vigorous enforcement of the Digital Services Act.
-Our task is to collect evidence of the uneven playing field between omnichannel retailers and online marketplaces and share it with the Commission - Security: Fighting organized crime is one of our challenges.
-Our task is to draw attention to this problem during discussions on the Internal Security Strategy. - Social: supporting the housing agenda.
-Our task is to highlight our role as builders of residential buildings as part of the discussions on the housing agenda and highlight our social impact as part of debates on security and social matters.
+Our task: Helping Members comply with these bills. - Financing: To comply with EPBD, the retail real estate sector needs to be highlighted in terms of financing.
+Our task Is to determine these needs and share them with the Commission. - Digital: Push for vigorous enforcement of the Digital Services Act.
+Our task: Collect evidence of the uneven playing field between omnichannel retailers and online marketplaces and share it with the Commission - Security: Fighting organized crime is one of our challenges.
+Our task is to draw attention to this problem during discussions of the Internal Security Strategy. - Social: supporting the housing agenda.
+Our task: Highlight our role as builders of residential buildings as part of the discussions on the housing agenda and highlight our social impact as part of debates on security and social matters